 - the name of the hospital or birthing centre

-- the name of the person at the birth (physician, midwife or other)
+- the name of the person who delivered the baby (doctor, nurse practitioner, midwife or other)

 - the baby’s weight